bluek8s/kubedirector/vagrant/README.md

  ./run_ide.sh
  ```

 Open a browser and navigate to: [http://localhost:3000](http://localhost:3000) - this will load the Theia IDE.

+Open a terminal in Theia, from here you can:

+ - Build and Deploy Kubedirector
+ - Use `kubectl` to interact with minikube

 ### Stop environment

  - Open the terminal where you cloned kubedirector
  - Navigate to the `vagrant` folder